A simple analytical alignment model for laser-kicked molecular rotors: The kicked rotor

 \section{The kicked rotor}

-We start from closely following the the analytical approach~\cite{Leibscher2004}, which describes the 3D rigid rotor kicked by a short laser pulse.
-We assume that individual rotors do not interact, therefore the behavior of the system can be understood through a single molecule model.
+We start from closely following the analytical approach~\cite{Leibscher2004}, which describes the 3D rigid rotor kicked by a short laser pulse.
+We assume that individual rotors do not interact with each other, therefore the behavior of the system can be understood through a single molecule model.
 A quantum-mechanical molecule in an arbitrary state can be described as a superposition of its eigenstates.
-Ignoring translational movement and assuming the molecule is rigid, e.g. there is no intramolecular movement, the wave function only has to account for rotational dynamics:
+Ignoring translational movement and assuming that the molecule is rigid, e.g. there is no intramolecular movement, the wavefunction only has to account for rotational dynamics:

 Thus, the resulting Hamiltonian contains rotational kinetic energy and external angular potential:

 where $\mathcal{I}$ is the moment of inertia of the rotor, $\hat{L}$ is the angular momentum operator and $\hat{V}$ is the potential operator.
 In case of a linearly-polarized pump, the interaction can be described by the cycle-averaged angular potential